diegotrindade/TraitTimeLagsMarine/README.md

 ## Data sources and notes

 Analyses were developed and run using R version 4.4.0.
-Make sure you are not using an older version.

 Temperature data were obtained from the Copernicus Marine Environment Monitoring Service (CMEMS).